 Delays happen.
-Just because you have a certain closing day doesn’t mean if you aren’t able to close by that day the deal is off.
+Just because you have a certain closing day doesn’t mean if you aren’t able to close by that day, the deal is off.
 Sellers understand that things come up.
-However, this is the last thing you, or they want to see happen.
-If the loan officer sees certain things that cause delays, you need to know about it so you can be prepared.
+However, this is the last thing you or they want to see happen.
+If the loan officer sees certain things that cause delays, you need to know about them so you can be prepared.

 10. What are my payments with a fixed-rate mortgage and adjustable-rate mortgage?

-The 15 year fixed-rate mortgage is also available and will have a lower mortgage rate.
-However, the monthly payments will be higher, more of the payment goes towards the principle balance, saving you tens of thousands in interest.
+The 15-year fixed-rate mortgage is also available and will have a lower mortgage rate.
+However, the monthly payments will be higher; more of the payment goes towards the principal balance, saving you tens of thousands in interest.

-An adjustable-rate mortgage loan has the lower initial interest rate.
+An adjustable-rate mortgage loan has a lower initial interest rate.
 Typically an ARM (adjustable;e-rate mortgage) is a 5/1 ARM.
-The first 5 years of the mortgage will have a low interest rate, after the 5 year period the rate goes up annually.
+The first 5 years of the mortgage will have a low-interest rate.
+After the 5 year period, the rate goes up annually.
 This option is good for borrowers planning on staying in the home for less than 5 years.

-11. Is there anything I can do to increase my credit score to get a better rate?
+11. What can I do to increase my credit score to get a better rate?

 12. Will escrow be included in my payment?

-This is beneficial to the borrower as well so they don’t have a large bill at the end of year they’re not prepared to pay.
+This is beneficial to the borrower as well, so they don’t have a large bill at the end of the year they’re not prepared to pay.